xjtang/newfusion/README.md

 Requirements
 ------

+For main functions:
 MATLAB (r2011b or higher)
 gdal (1.10.0 or higher)
 hdf (4.2.5 or higher)
 bash (4.1.2 or higher)

+For some minor fucstions:
+R (2.15.2 or higher)
+RCurl Package (1.95-4.3 or higher)

 Publications
 ------